Nameles-Org/Nameles/README.md

 ### 1.1.
 System Requirements

-In addition to docker, psql and several related depedencies, you have the option of setting up Nameles on a single machine, or 3 separate machines.
+You have the option of setting up Nameles on a single machine, or 3 separate machines.
 For a production system, we recommend:

 #### 1.1.1.
 Operating System